Arizona executes inmate for 1984 killing of 8-year-old girl

 Prosecutors claimed that Atwood was trying to indefinitely postpone his execution through legal maneuvers, saying his pain would be be alleviated by propping him with a pillow on the gurney, which has a tilting function.

-Lupita Murillo, a KVOA-TV reporter who witnessed the execution, said Atwood did not complain about back pain during the process to prepare him for the lethal injection.
+Atwood did not complain about back pain during the process to prepare him for the lethal injection, said Henry Brean, a reporter for the Arizona Daily Star who was one of the execution witnesses.

 Authorities have said Atwood kidnapped Vicki, whose remains were discovered in the desert northwest of Tucson nearly seven months after her disappearance.
 Experts could not determine the cause of death from the remains, according to court records.